Democratic Republic of Congo

 - Demonstrated analytical, motivational, communication, project conceptualization and planning skills

 - Strong leadership and communication skills, ability to lead and coordinate processes across a number of departments

 - Excellent ability to handle multiple tasks in a fast paced and constantly changing environment;

 - Works well in and promotes teamwork, comfortable in a multi-cultural environment

 - Competent in MS Excel, Word, Power Point, and tools useful in information management and program report

-- Fluency in French and English is essential
+- Fluency in English and functional knowledge in French is essential

 International Medical Corps is proud to provide equal employment opportunities to all employees and qualified applicants without regard to race, color, religion, sex, sexual orientation, national or ethnic origin, age, disability or status as a veteran.